fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 console.log('props value is' + props)
 ```

-Separate the the things you want to log to the console with a comma:
+Separate the things you want to log to the console with a comma:

 ```js
 console.log('props value is', props)